 yunohost backup --help) or from the web administration (in the Backups section), though some features are not yet available in the webadmin.

 The current default method consists in creating a

-You can create a new backup archive with the command line.
-Here are a few simple example of commands and their corresponding behavior:
+You can create a new backup archive from the command line.
+Here are a few simple examples of commands and their corresponding behavior:

 Backing up everything (all system parts and apps):

 yunohost backup create

 Backing up only apps

 Backing up only two apps (wordpress and shaarli)